ryanmjacobs/github-copywriter/CONTRIBUTING.md

 ### Introduction
 I'm pretty much open to anything really.
 If you have a feature you want to implement, first create an issue for it (so I can see what you're trying to achieve).
 Then submit a pull request later when you're done with it.

+Or, if you're feeling generous, implement someone else's feature request!

 Try best you can to keep the code consistent.
-The only thing you really need to worry about is the indentation.
-Please set your editor to use 4-space indentation.
+My only gripe is indentation.
+Please set your editor to use 4-space indentation!

 If I merge any of your pull requests, big or small, I will add you to the [list of contributors](//github.com/ryanmjacobs/github-copywriter/blob/master/CONTRIBUTORS.md)